-Here at The Tax Experts, we are in a position to be able to give contractor tax advice regarding contractor tax avoidance which leads to contractors receiving around 85% of their income in the hand.
-This example is based on a contractor earning £100k per year.
+Here at The Tax Experts, we are in a position to be able to give contractor tax advice regarding contractor tax planning which leads to contractors receiving a significantly greater amount than they otherwise would if they did not use our tax planning.
+You can call us for more details.

 Since December 2010 the Inland Revenue has legislated against the employee benefit trust.
-This mechanism was used extensively by contractors and contractor tax avoidance schemes as a way to ensure contractor tax avoidance.
+This mechanism was used extensively by contractors and the methods they used to as a way to ensure that they minimised their contractor tax.

-However the good news is that when that contractor tax avoidance door closed another door opened and we now have new and effective ways to ensure contractor tax avoidance.
+However, the good news is that when that contractor tax avoidance door closed another door opened and we now have new and effective ways to ensure contractor tax reduction.
 These nuggets of contractor tax advice achieve the same results as the employee benefit trust within the confines of the law.

-To qualify for this method of contractor tax avoidance, and to use our contractor tax advice properly contractors need to be earning over £50,000 per annum.
+To qualify for this method of contractor tax planning, and to use our contractor tax advice properly contractors need to be earning over £50,000 per annum.

 Contact us by filling out our ‘request a call-back’ form or by sending us an email at email@example.com.